This article may contain compensated links. Read the full disclosure.

 How to Get to Tangalooma & Moreton Island

-Tangalooma is located in the Moreton Bay region, approximately 70-75 minutes from Brisbane via catamaran.
+Tangalooma is located in the Moreton Bay region, approximately 70-75 minutes from Brisbane via catamaran or ferry.
 There are several cruise companies that travel to the area, as well as the option to stay at Tangalooma Island Resort.

 Have you seen dolphins in the wild?
 Tell us where.